ICTethics

 -

-ICTethics performs an integrated ESLA analysis of identified strategic ICT developments that have the potential to revolutionise private, occupational and public lives.
-The results of the study will be translated into a targeted feedback to all stakeholders involved, to the public at large and to general innovation and e-inclusion policy.
+ICTethics performed an integrated ESLA analysis of identified strategic ICT developments that have the potential to revolutionise our lives.
+The results of the study were translated into a targeted feedback to all stakeholders involved, to the public at large and to general ICT innovation and e-inclusion policy in Europe.

 -